 Eczema is a chronic condition that causes dry skin, which can also lead to related symptoms of itch, redness, and when severe, pain, swelling, and fissures of the skin.
 While eczema is often thought to be a childhood condition, the truth is that many people continue to suffer from eczema into adulthood, and some people may even develop eczema later in life.

-Dryness and itching are the most common and irritating aspects of eczema in most cases, and when severe, it can interrupt sleep, and have a significant impact on quality of life.
-Although eczema impacts people in different ways, there are many common challenges that people with eczema experience.
+Dryness and itching are the most common and irritating aspects of eczema in most cases, and when severe, it can interrupt sleep, and have a significant impact on the quality of life.
+Eczema impacts people in different ways, both in their professional life and social life.

 - Itching: The itch of eczema can be severe.
 It can be frustrating, distracting, and result in loss of concentration.
 At night, it can sometimes be severe enough to make sleeping a challenge.

 - Pain and bleeding: When dry skin becomes severe, the skin can form painful cracks called fissures.
-This can lead to bleeding.
+Eventually, dry skin can lead to bleeding.

 Prevention and Treatment